Hackplayers/evil-winrm/README.md

       `python ticket_converter.py ticket.kirbi ticket.ccache`

  - Add ccache ticket.
-There are 2 options:
+There are 2 ways:

-    `export KRB5CCNAME=/foo/var/user.ccache`
+    `export KRB5CCNAME=/foo/var/ticket.ccache`

-    `cp user.ccache /tmp/krb5cc_0`
+    `cp ticket.ccache /tmp/krb5cc_0`

  - Add realm to `/etc/krb5.conf` (for linux).
-Important use this format:
+Use of this format is important:
    ```
     CONTOSO.COM = {
                 kdc = fooserver.contoso.con
     }
    ```
- - Check it with `klist`
+ - Check Kerberos tickets with `klist`
- - For remove ticket use: `kdestroy`
+ - To remove ticket use: `kdestroy`
- - For more information about kerberos see this [cheatsheet]
+ - For more information about Kerberos check this [cheatsheet]

 #### Extra features
  - To disable colors just modify on code this variable `$colors_enabled`.
 Set it to false: `$colors_enabled = false`